tonyfrommaine/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-Fill in NA's with derived value from interval mean which was previously calculated
+Fill in NA's with derived value from interval mean which was previously calculated.
+This method was chosen as it can closely mimic the time interval by filling with the
+appropriate value.
+Other methods considered, but not chosen include: overall mean for
+all times and all days,  mean for the day for all intervals, medians were also considered.

 ```r
 enrichData <- rawData